tmtmtmtm/stancer/README.md

 'group' (their political grouping/bloc/party).
 However you could also add other fields to your data source to group by here (e.g. geographical region, gender, age-bands, etc).

+The `exclude` option is a list of fields to delete from the final output.

 ## Contributing